phly95/Deck-Upad/README.md

 # Deck-Upad
-An experiment to turn the Steam Deck into a controller with a screen for a remote PC, similar to the Wii U gamepad.
+A high-performance, low latency system to transmit controller input and video output over a wireless network.
+It enables the first practical Linux-compatible implementation of native resolution dual-screen emulation over standard Wi-Fi.
+The implementation uses the Steam Deck as a controller with a screen for a remote PC, similar to the Wii U gamepad.

 https://github.com/user-attachments/assets/9d859c82-4915-40b5-b0e8-9d2090256aee